poucotm/Log-Highlight/README.md

 # Log Highlight for Sublime Text
 ==================================

 Log Highlight helps to view log with customizable error/warning syntax & color scheme.
-It is possible to go to positions of files in a log by double-click.
-Summary panel will be seen by default.
-It automatically generates bookmarks to navigate errors/warnings easily with new key bindings (`alt+pagedown/up`).
+Open `.log` file and run `Log Highlight` in context menu or `Log Highlight : Highlight Error/Warning` in the command palette.

+## Features
+***********

+ * Customizable Syntax & Color Scheme
+ * Add Bookmarks Automatically for Navigating Errors/Warnings
+ * Support Go To Position in a Log by `result_file_regex`
+ * Search a Base Directory Automatically for Relative Path Link
+ * Summary Output Panel

+#### Customizable Syntax & Color Scheme

-There's two commands `Log Highlight: Highlight Error/Warning`, `Log Hightlight: Generate Custom Syntax & Theme`.
-You can change syntax, color scheme by changing settings and running latter command.
-After changing color scheme, you may have to restart sublime text once.
+After changing syntax and color scheme in settings, run `Log Hightlight: Generate Custom Syntax & Theme` command.
+You may have to restart sublime text once.

-The context menu only can be seen for `.log` file.
-(file extensions can be added or changed in settings)
+#### Bookmarks

+When errors/warnings found, it will add bookmarks for them.
+You can navigate easily with new key binding (`alt+pagedown / up`)

+#### Go To Position

+By double-click, you can go to positions of links like `"../../abc.cpp", 32` or `./abc.v line 234` in a log.
+For relative path, it may automatically searche a base directory near the log file

+#### Summary Output Panel

+By default, it summarizes error/warning list in a new output panel at the bottom of window

 Settings :
 ```java